Back to Blog

 How to Turn Your LinkedIn Profile Into a Personal Webpage

 A complete LinkedIn profile is often enough to create a strong personal webpage.
-Export it as a PDF, upload it to Self, and turn it into a hosted page you can edit, restyle, and share.
+Use Self's guided LinkedIn import flow, upload the exported PDF, and turn it into a hosted page you can edit, restyle, and share.

 A LinkedIn profile is useful, but it is still a profile inside LinkedIn's own layout.
 Self is built for a different outcome: a hosted personal page that feels cleaner, more intentional, and easier to share as your own professional link.